-The Tokyo metropolitan government required the owners of certain large greenhouse gas emitters, including office buildings, to reduce greenhouse gas emissions from April 2010.
-The target for the first compliance period (2010 to 2014) has been set at 6% or 8% (according to the type of the building) below base emissions, which will be determined based on the amount of emissions from the building in recent years.
+The Tokyo Metropolitan Government required the owners of certain large greenhouse gas emitters, including office buildings, to reduce greenhouse gas emissions from April 2010.
+The target for the first compliance period (2010 to 2014) has been set at 6% or 8% (according to the type of the building) below base emissions.
+The Tokyo Metropolitan Government announced that a 25% reduction in emissions was achieved after the fifth year of the programme, compared to base-year emissions.

-The Tokyo metropolitan government plans to set subsequent compliance periods every five years with targets to reduce emissions during each period.
-Building owners who must reduce greenhouse gas emissions can use certain Tokyo metropolitan governmentsanctioned credits to achieve their targets.
+The Tokyo Metropolitan Government plans to set subsequent compliance periods every five years with targets to reduce emissions during each period.
+The target for the second compliance period (2015 to 2019) was set for 15% or 17% (according to the type of the building) below the base emissions.
+Building owners who must reduce greenhouse gas emissions can use certain Tokyo Metropolitan Government-sanctioned credits to achieve their targets.